 Then you can slosh over your alcohol of choice.
 I usually use brandy, but sometimes I use rum.
 You can use whatever tickles your fancy.
-And if you’re not keen on alcohol, then you can use orange juice, but just be aware that your cake won’t have quite the same keeping qualities as a boozy one.
+And if you’re not keen on alcohol, then you can use orange juice.
+Just be aware that your cake won’t have quite the same keeping qualities as a boozy one.

-I like to mix the fruit and alcohol in a large airtight container, so the liquid can’t evaporate, and has no choice but to be absorbed by the fruit.
+I like to mix the fruit and alcohol in a large airtight container.
+Once you close the lid the liquid can’t evaporate – it has no choice but to be absorbed by the fruit.
 Plus it means that in between stirs, I can just shake the container to mix it all up.
 (Saves a few cherries from being eaten, just quietly.)
 It needs to be left at least overnight, (a few days is even better) for the fruit to soak up all of the alcohol.

 Then you can add in the rest of your drunken fruit to the batter.
 If your mixer bowl is too small, you should transfer the batter to a larger bowl or saucepan.
 I use our giant pasta pot.
 When doing an extra large batch for multiple cakes, I’ve been known to use my Mum’s enormous preserving pan.

 Now you can cram it all into your prepared cake pan.
-The batter lining should have firmed up in the fridge, and hopefully not move too much as you add the rest of the batter.
-I like to add a few spoonfuls at a time, and press it in with a spatula to make sure there aren’t any gaps.
-You can fill the tin up almost to the top, the cake has no raising agents, so it won’t rise much at all, if any.
+The batter lining should have firmed up in the fridge, and shouldn’t move too much as you add the rest of the batter.
+I like to add a few spoonfuls at a time and press it in with a spatula to make sure there aren’t any gaps.
+You can fill the tin up almost to the top, the cake has no raising agents, so it won’t rise much at all.

-Fruit cake is traditionally made months in advance of when it is supposed to be eaten, this improves both the flavour and the cutting ability of the cake.
-While the cake matures you can ‘feed’ it more alcohol, which helps to keep the cake moist and means you can store it for a long time without it going mouldy.
-Obviously since this here cake is our Christmas cake, and I’m posting this recipe halfway through December, it’s not going to be matured for too long.
-But luckily it tastes pretty darn good without having to wait.
+Fruit cake is traditionally made months in advance of when it is supposed to be eaten.
+“Maturing” the cake improves both the flavour and the ability to cut it into neat portions.
+While the cake matures you can ‘feed’ it more alcohol, which keeps the cake moist.
+It also means you can store it for a long time without it going mouldy.

 Check out the underside of the cake, and the lack of fruity indents…